-Lemon Blueberry Rolls – super soft and fluffy and SO EASY to make from scratch!
+These Lemon Blueberry Rolls are super soft and fluffy with a lemon blueberry filling and traditional glaze topping.
+They are SO EASY to make from scratch!

 - 1/3 cup very warm water